AJ-Kilmurray/project-8/README.md

 # Overview
 Basic To-Do List created using SASS &amp; JavaScript for the purpose of building on JavaScript skills.
+HTML & CSS/Design was not a focus.

 ## Description
 The goal of this task was to understand some new concepts and to develop a stronger understanding of the DOM and JavaScript.